jina-ai/jerboa/README.md

 Jerboa is an experimental repo to finetune several open source LLM (llama, falcon, ...) on several datasets ( alpaca, code-alpaca, ...).

 The repo is shared publicly to allow the community to reproduce our results.
 Though it is still very experimental and a lot of breaking change will happen.
 This is not production ready software.
-Check ouf [finetuner](https://github.com/jina-ai/finetuner) for a production ready software.
+Check out [finetuner](https://github.com/jina-ai/finetuner) for a production ready software.

 credits: this project is originally a fork of the great [alpaca lora](https://github.com/tloen/alpaca-lora) repo.